Frozen Gaussian approximation for the fractional Schr\"odinger equation: The FGA for the modified

-The introduction of the singularity-removed kinetic symbol $\kindt$ leads to some new estimations relative to $\delta$ for most quantities appeared above.
-We remark here that since the only difference between the FGAs for \eqref{eq:Schrodinger-delta} and \eqref{eq:Schrodinger} is the kinetic symbol, the resulted remainders $\mathcal{R}$ and $\mathcal{R}^\delta$ are exactly in the same form, except changing $\kin$ to $\kindt$.
-So without causing misunderstandings, we will not introduce new notations but also use $\amp$, $S$, $Q$, and $P$ for the amplitude, action, position center, and momentum center and refer to the same equations in Section \ref{sec:FGA} to construct $\psie_\FGAdt$.
+\begin{remark} The introduction of the singularity-removed kinetic symbol $\kindt$ leads to some new estimations relative to $\delta$ for most quantities involved.
+The only difference between the FGA formulations for \eqref{eq:Schrodinger-delta} and \eqref{eq:Schrodinger} is the kinetic symbol.
+To avoid confusion, we do not introduce new notation but continue to use $\amp$, $S$, $Q$, and $P$ for the amplitude, action, position center, and momentum center, referring to the same equations in Section \ref{sec:FGA} to construct $\psie_\FGAdt$. \end{remark}

-To complete the convergence analysis, we derive some properties for the solutions of the Hamiltonian flow and quantities in FGA ODEs, where the superscript $\delta$ is omitted for notation simplicity.
-Firstly we give two propositions to estimate $Q(t)$ and $P(t)$.
-Then we provide the order analysis concerning $\delta$ for their higher order derivatives in a compact form leveraging the associated canonical transformation.
-With these results, we can further analyze the order of the $Z^{-1}$ matrix, amplitude $\amp$, and their higher order derivatives.
+Before delving into the convergence analysis of the FGA, we require the following estimates for the Hamiltonian flow and its associated auxiliary quantities.
+First, we present two propositions to estimate $Q(t)$ and $P(t)$.
+Subsequently, we provide $\delta$-dependent estimates for their higher-order derivatives in a compact form using the associated canonical transformation.

-\begin{proposition} For the Hamiltonian flow \eqref{eq:hamiltonian-flow} with the modified kinetic symbol $\kindt(P)$, given initial conditions $(q,p)\in K_{\omega}$ and an evolution time interval $[0, T]$, when $P(t)$ passes through its zero point at $t=t_0$, there exists a small time interval, denoted as $[t_0, t_1]$, whose length depends only on $\omega$ and $T$, such that for $t\in [t_0, \min(t_1, T)]$, we have
+\begin{proposition} For the Hamiltonian flow \eqref{eq:hamiltonian-flow} with the modified kinetic symbol $\kindt(P)$, given initial conditions $(q,p)\in K_{\omega}$ and an evolution time interval $[0, \Tf]$, when $P(t)$ passes through its zero point at $t=t_0$, there exists a small time interval, denoted as $[t_0, t_1]$, whose length depends only on $\omega$ and $\Tf$, such that for $t\in [t_0, \min(t_1, \Tf)]$, we have

-where $C_{\omega, T} > 0$ is a constant.
+where $C_{\omega, \Tf} > 0$ is a constant.
 Therefore, there are only a finite number of zero points of $|P(t)|$ within a given finite evolution time interval. \end{proposition}

-\begin{proof} The proof of this proposition is based on the proof of Proposition \ref{prop:unique_solution} with some technical details and as such we put it in the Appendix \ref{sec:proof_P_equal_zero}. \end{proof}